Wisdom teeth are third molars that are the last to grow in, around 17-21 years.

 This procedure requires about 3-4 days of post-operative recovery.
 And if the case is more complex, it may take up to 2 weeks for a full recovery.
 It’s crucial to strictly follow the post-operative instructions your doctor gives you to allow fast and proper healing.

 Got wisdom teeth to remove?
-Call or come in anytime for a free wisdom teeth consultation!
+Book Now for a free wisdom teeth consultation!